What is a service desk analyst?

 Establish metrics to evaluate performance regularly.
 Assess maturity, competence, and effectiveness, and see if there's anything to improve.

 Choose genuine, relevant metrics over readily available but deceptive ones.
-Avoid relying solely on call volume, as it can fluctuate due to external factors like a busy period.
-Instead, focus on key metrics like Average Speed to Answer (ASA) and Abandoned Call Rate (ABR) to measure response times and customer satisfaction.
+Avoid relying solely on call volume, as it can fluctuate due to external factors such as a busy period.
+Instead, focus on key metrics such as Average Speed to Answer (ASA) and Abandoned Call Rate (ABR) to measure response times and customer satisfaction.

 Other metrics include:

-• The percentage of calls resolved by the Service Desk Analysts themselves without having to seek further support from other groups.
+The percentage of calls resolved by service desk analysts themselves without having to seek further support from other groups.

-• Percentage of user updates conducted within target times, as described in Service Level Agreements targets:
+Percentage of user updates conducted within target times: This is described in service level agreements targets as:

-• The number of calls segregated by the time of day or week, combined with the average call time metric, is important to determining the number of service desk analysts required
+The number of calls segregated by the time of day or week, combined with the average call time metric

 Consistent analysis of these metrics provides valuable insights into the analyst's performance and identifies areas for improvement.